By Tooth And Claw Dragons

 Their 'element', naturally translucent or dependent on ingredients, displays unusual colors given its Nether-touched nature.
 The chromatic spectrum is the most common 'color' for their poison, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
 Multicolor is possible where the element is two or more colors, as well as transparent or translucent, while pure white (very rare, and attributed to light blood mixing through Aether elements) and black (limited to the purest of Toxina lineages) are extremely rare.

-Their element is unique in that it is always a dark color; its base will always be black, dark grey, or a very dark color, with its core displaying unusual colors given its Nether-touched nature.
+Their element is unique in that it is always a dark color; its base will always be a very dark color, most commonly black, with its core displaying unusual colors given its Nether-touched nature.
 The chromatic spectrum is the most common 'color' for the center of their element and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
 Bright-based with bright-core shadow magics are a sign of Aether impurity.
 Multicolor is possible where the element is two or more colors, though the main color will always be dark, while pure white or black and white (very rare, and attributed to light blood mixing through Aether elements) and black (limited to the purest of Umbra lineages) are extremely rare.

 Considered to be one of the most difficult abilities to use even in other Realms, Aethyr's variation is similarly restrictive, and can just as soon backlash against the user or overtax their pools of energy as be sustained for any amount of time, depending on age and experience.
 Chrona is utilized by Aethyrian dragons as a stream of colored magic that may be used in one of three ways - to create a 'bubble' of slowed or (in rare cases) stopped time; to briefly slow the aging of an item or individual; or, at the highest masteries, to briefly quicken aging of an item or individual.
+Most often, this magic is seen as a bright and resonating light that seems to fracture and pull at its surroundings in unusual ways.

 Their 'element', naturally colorless and ethereal, displays unusual colors given its Nether-touched nature.
 The chromatic spectrum is the most common 'color' for time, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
-Multicolor is possible where the element is two or more colors while pure white (very rare, and attributed to light blood mixing through Aether elements) and black (limited to the purest of Chrona lineages) are extremely rare.
+Multicolor is possible where the element is two or more colors while pure white and pure black are extremely rare, and attributed to breeding with pure-lineage Nether or Aether dragons that have black or white elements.

 Species Origin;